isc-projects/stork/doc/install.rst

 then fill URLs to Grafana and Prometheus that point to your installations.
 Once this is done, Stork will be able to show links for subnets leading to specific subnets.
 More integrations like this are expected in the future.

-Alternatively, adding Prometheus data source can be achieved by editing `datasource.yaml` (typically stored in `/etc/grafana`, but this may vary depending on your installation) and adding entries similar to this one:
+Alternatively, a Prometheus data source can be added by editing `datasource.yaml` (typically stored in `/etc/grafana`, but this may vary depending on your installation) and adding entries similar to this one:

 .. code-block:: yaml